G41stfoxtrot/Arkham-Shadowfall/README.md

 - Sound designers
 - Programmers
 - Writers

-If you’d like to contribute, please open an issue or contact us via [email/contact info].
+- or if you would like to just add a further comment If you’d like to contribute, please open an issue or contact us via [email/contact info].

 ---